-This is the 23rd year the AFL-CIO has produced a report on the state of safety and health protections for America’s workers.
+This 2015 edition of Death on the Job: The Toll of Neglect marks the 24th year the AFL-CIO has produced a report on the state of safety and health protections for America’s workers.

-In 2012, 4,628 workers were killed on the job in the United States, and an estimated 50,000 died from occupational diseases, resulting in a loss of 150 workers each day from hazardous working conditions.
-Over the past four years, the job fatality rate has largely been unchanged with a rate of 3.4 deaths per 100,000 workers in 2012.
+In 2013, 4,585 workers were killed on the job in the United States, and an estimated 50,000 died from occupational diseases, resulting in a loss of 150 workers each day from hazardous working conditions.

-Nearly 3.8 million work-related injuries and illnesses were reported, but many injuries are not reported.
-The true toll is likely 7.6 million to 11.4 million injuries each year.
+Nearly 3.8 million work-related injuries and illnesses were reported, but many injuriesare not reported.
+The true toll is likely two to three times greater, or 7.6 million to 11.4 million injuries each year.

-The federal Occupational Safety and Health Administration (OSHA) and the state OSHA plans have a total of only 1,955 inspectors (864 federal and 1,091 state inspectors) to inspect the 8 million workplaces under the OSH Act’s authority.
-It would take Federal OSHA 139 years, on average, to inspect each workplace once, and state OSHA plans 79 years.
-The current levels provide one inspector for every 67,847 workers in America.
+The federal Occupational Safety and Health Administration (OSHA) and the state OSHA plans have a total of 1,882 inspectors (847 federal and 1,035 state inspectors) to inspect the 8 million workplaces under the OSH Act’s jurisdiction.
+This means there are enough inspectors for federal OSHA to inspect workplaces once every 140 years, on average, and for state OSHA plans to inspect workplaces once every 91 years.

 Very simply, workers need more job safety and health protection.

 The nation must renew the commitment to protect workers from injury, disease and death and make this a high priority.
 We must demand that employers meet their responsibilities to protect workers and hold them accountable if they put workers in danger.
 Only then can the promise of safe jobs for all of America’s workers be fulfilled.